laitalaj/haloobot/README.md

 Quickstart:

 1. Get yourself Python 3.5+
-2. Install telepot, dataset and emoji with pip
+2. Install telepot, dataset and emoji with pip and mpg123 and vorbis-tools with a package manager of your choice (or by some other method, as long as they can be used from command line)
 3. Create a bot and get yourself a bot API key with @BotFather
   * Make sure to disable group privacy for your bot while you're at it (haloobot won't work otherwise!)
 4. Create a file called 'haloosettings' with contents somewhat like this: